karlorz/montecarlo-pi/README.md

 # Monte Carlo Pi Benchmark

-This project benchmarks the calculation of Pi using the Monte Carlo method across multiple platforms.
+This project benchmarks the calculation of Pi using the Monte Carlo method across multiple platforms, with a focus on comparing performance between JavaScript, WebAssembly (Rust), and GPU (WebGL) implementations.

 ## 🌐 Live Demos (GitHub Pages)